cmaga/plit2.1/README.md

----
-output:
-  word_document: default
-  pdf_document: default
-  html_document: default
----

-# PLIT 2.0 manual
+# PLIT React manual

 ## Starting Up the Project

+`npm run nodemon` To automatically run the frontend and backend concurrently.

+ `npm start`
-When in a developent environemtn such as a local computer use the command `npm run nodemon` which will call nodemon to automatically run the frontend and backend concurrently.
-To run the two manually open two terminal windows and from the outermost view of the project type `npm start` and then in the second window type the same command but from the client directory.
+To run the two manually.
+Run from the outermost view of the project (server) and then in another terminal repeat to get the frontend running.

 ## Purpose